onebeyond/monaco/README.md

 #### Installation

-`dotnet new install Monaco.Template.Solution`
+`dotnet new install Monaco.Template`

 #### Uninstalling

-`dotnet new uninstall Monaco.Template.Solution`
+`dotnet new uninstall Monaco.Template`

 #### How to create a Monaco based solution